AlexanderMakarov/activitywatch-ets/README.md

 - [ ] Find default coeffs and intersects to BAFinder based on LogisticRegression.
 Prepare way to retrain it.
 - [ ] Add more features into BAFinder.
 - [ ] Find a way to aggregate "short" "result activities" into bigger chunks.
+- [ ] Find a way to avoid gaps between "expected adjusted" intervals.
+- [ ] Try to aggregate "result" activities with help of ChatGPT.
 - [ ] Add Google Calendar importer.
 See https://github.com/ActivityWatch/aw-import-ical (which is on poetry :( )).
 - [ ] Add CI with tests coverage.
 - [ ] Rename "*_aw_events_scraper" -> "*_aw_scraper" in "config.py".